“I killed you, I brought you back, and I can do it again.”

 Caroline: “Blood from blood, Mr. Paxton.
 I can’t give you what I don’t have.”

-GM: He kneads Caroline’s pajama leg in his fist, as if by doing so he could wring further vitae from the cloth.
+GM: He kneads Caroline’s pajama leg in his fist, as if he can wring further blood from the cloth.

 Caroline: “Contain yourself.”
 She jerks her leg out of his grasp.
 “You painted the bedroom with my blood.
 You have no one to blame but yourself.”